dulimarta/spherical-easel/docs/tools/transformation.md

 - Select a line (or line segment) to reflect over.
 - If a line segment is selected, the reflection is over the line containing the line segment.
 - The user can apply the reflection to objects using the [Apply Transformation Tool](/tools/transformation.html#apply-transformation).
-- When a reflection is created, a row describing some of its properties will appear in the Transformation Section of the [Objects Tab](/userguide/#objects-tab).
+- When a reflection is created, a row describing some of its properties will appear in the Transformation Section of the [Objects Tab](/userguide/#objects-tab) <icon-base  iconName="objectsTab"> </icon-base>.
 - If this tool is activated with a line or line segment selected, the above action is performed automatically.
   :::